IU2MEH/shiva/README.md

 You can add other custom list files naming them with suffix .list, see below for the correct format.

+Create a user.conf file with users and passwords coma separated, for example:

+iu2meh,thisisthepassword

 ### Usage
 Simply run ./Shiva as normal user.